Edumynt/edumynt.in/src/content/courses/literature/indian-writers/jayant-mahapatra/6_Practice_MCQs.md

     b) Decay and death
     </details>

-**24. The poem "Hunger" is a narrative of a father and his son who encounter a young girl, a prostitute, on a:**
+**24. The poem "Hunger" is a social commentary that exposes the harsh realities of poverty and the moral compromises it can entail, particularly for:**
-    a) Street
+    a) Men
-    b) Beach
+    b) Women
-    c) Temple
+    c) Children
-    d) Market
+    d) Families
     <details>
     <summary>Answer</summary>
-    b) Beach
+    b) Women
     </details>

 **25. *A Rain of Rites* is a collection of poems that often draw inspiration from the everyday life, rituals, and natural environment of:**